<img alt="" src="https://secure.hiss3lark.com/184914.png" style="display:none;">

 Elements to review include:

-• Did they do their homework?
+• Did the rep do their homework?
 This will be evident if the rep is prepared to build rapport and asks questions based on pre-call research.
 This also allows them to meet prospects where they are in their buying process.

-• Are they asking open-ended questions to uncover challenges, budget, authority, timeline, and to determine if the prospect is a good match?
+• Are the rep ask open-ended questions to uncover challenges, budget, authority, timeline, and to determine if the prospect is a good match?

 • Are they practicing active listening?
 This can be determined by checking the talk-to-listening ratio data on the call.
 If they are doing this, they are asking clarifying questions to gain deeper insights around the lead’s situation, goals, and concerns.
 Then they confirm their understanding by paraphrasing what they heard.